Secure Your Visa To Dream Country

 Fun fact:

 All applicants must complete the DS-160 form separately, even if multiple applicants from the same family apply together.
-Each visa form so so detailed that you might need multiple days to plan and fill it out.
+Each visa form is so detailed that you might need multiple days to plan and complete it.

 Provide honest information on your form.
 Any false information could lead to the denial of your application or even a further ban on future applications.
 Remember, Visa Officers are well-trained to identify lies!